-The quarterly reports on the progress of the project will be prepared and shared with UNDP/GEF Regional Coordination Unit.
 The annual review will focus on performance (effectiveness, efficiency and timeliness) and evaluate the results in applying the defined progress indicators.
-At the ICPDR Steering Group Meeting, the Project will submit and present a consolidated APR/PIR (Annual Project Report/ Project Implementation Review) in line with UNDP and GEF requirements and also participate in the Tripartite Reviews (TRPs) each year.
+At the ICPDR Steering Group Meeting, the Project will submit and present an consolidated APR/PIR (Annual Project Report/ Project Implementation Review) in line with UNDP and GEF requirements and also participate in the Tripartite Reviews (TRPs) each year.

-The project will be subject to an external Project Performance Review in the middle and at the end of the three-years project period.
+The project will be subject to an external Project Performance Review in the middle and at the at the end of the three-years project period.
 On these occasions an independent consultant team shall make an overall assessment of the project advancement and prepare an independent evaluation.
-During this mid term review the team should pay particular attention to formulating recommendations for adjustments of procedures and activities of the 2^d Project Phase as needed.
+During this mid term review the team should pay particular attention to formulating recommendations for adjustments of procedures and activities of the 2nd Project Phase as needed.